DWELL

 DESIGN SYSTEM

-Clean, simple sans serif typeface with light and dark mode.
+Clean, lightweight design reduces clutter.
+A simple sans serif typeface improves clarity, and a light and dark mode offers personalization.

 Built with 5 main features and user tested live through 1:1 video calls.
 Two more rounds of feedback led to this final iteration.